-5.5.2 ICAO:
+5.5.2 ICAO

 International Civil Aviation Organization (ICAO) is a specialized agency of United Nations, whose mandate is to ensure the safe, efficient and orderly evolution and growth of international civil aviation.
-With its headquarters located in Montreal, Canada, ICAO has seven regional offices throughout the world.
-Since its establishments in 1944, ICAO has grown to an organization with over 180 contracting states.
-Safe and orderly development of all aspects of international civil aeronautics is the ultimate aim of ICAO.
-It provides the forum whereby requirements and procedures in need of standardization may be introduced, studied and revolved.
+With its headquarters located i throughout the world.
+Since its establis with over 180 contracting states.
+Safe an civil aeronautics is the ultimate aim of I requirements and procedures in need revolved.
+For dealing with technical affa aviation, a conference was organized i Based on the discussions, a Provisional seven regional offices wn to an organization spects of international um whereby roduced, studied and ts of international civil r 1 to December 7).

-For dealing with technical affairs and other important aspects of international civil aviation, a conference was organized in Chicago in 1944 (November 1 to December 7).
-Based on the discussions, a Provisional International Civil Aviation Organization (PICAO) started functioning from 6th of June 1945.
+International Civil Aviation Organization (PIGAO) started functioning from sth of June 1945.
 International Civil Aviation Organization was founded in 1947 as a permanent body, as a specialized agency of the United Nations.
 ICAO is composed of states, generally members of the UNO.